Grand Duchy of Baden: In the German Empire

-The NLP, Centre, and Progressive (FVP) parties requested President Heinrich Bodman's resignation on 9 November, due to fears that violence would break out in Mannheim.
+The NLP, Centre, and Progressive (FVP) parties requested President Heinrich von und zu Bodman's resignation on 9 November, due to fears that violence would break out in Mannheim.
 Kaiser Wilhelm II abdicated the same day while the mayors of Mannheim and Karlsruhe formed Welfare Committees.
 The Karlsruhe Welfare Committee and Soviets formed a provisional government, with Bodman's recognition, on 10 November.
 Five SPD members, two Independent Social Democrats, two Centrists, and two National Liberals made up the government.
 Anton Geiss, the chair of the SPD in Baden and vice-president of the Landtag, chaired the provisional government.

 From 10 to 14 November, soldiers' councils called for the government to declare a republic and remove Frederick II.
 Frederick II called this government unconstitutional, but did not contest it and dismissed his ministers.
 He renounced his governmental powers on 13 November, and abdicated on 22 November, ending 600 years of rule by the House of Zähringen.
 He was one of the last German monarchs to abdicate.
 The Free People's Republic of Baden was formed on 14 November, and elections scheduled on 5 January 1919.